List of South Park characters: Tweek Tweak

 Tweek Tweak is a fourth-grade student at South Park Elementary.
 He drinks lots of coffee, which is laced with methamphetamine, which causes him to be paranoid and have jittery muscle spasms.
 He made his first appearance in the Season Two episode "Gnomes".
-He was meant to replace Butters as one of the "Broship" or "Stan's Gang", being the fourth and blond boy of the group as Kenny McCormick's replacement as fourth member of the group.
+He was meant to replace Butters as the fourth member of the group following Kenny McCormick's death.
 Tweek's namesake, physical appearance, clothing, and speaking voice all match his personality, behaviors, mannerisms, and general nature.
 Tweek obviously has an anxiety disorder.
 As a character who is almost always under near constant anxiety, his catchphrase is either "Too much pressure!" or "GAAH!
 Too much pressure!".
 When anxious, he will usually exclaim "That's too much pressure!".
 He usually likes to refer to other members his own age and gender as "man" in his speech.

 Beginning with "Tweek x Craig", Tweek is allegedly in a relationship with Craig Tucker.
 In "Wieners Out", Butters refers to the two as a gay couple when encouraging his male peers to join his movement.
 Despite their relationship being forced at the start, the two stay together of their own free will and are now more open about their sexualities and their relationship.
 In "Put It Down", Craig refers to Tweek as "honey" and "babe" even when not in front of other people.
 Assuming this means that they are actually in a relationship and they are not faking for publicity.
 This is further shown with them as adults in the future, where they still spend the most time together and are inferred to still be together.

 Tweek's personality matches his appearance and his way of speaking.
 He is rarely seen smiling or expressing positive emotions, being almost constantly on the verge of outright panic.
 He is usually seen gritting his teeth or generally flipping out.
 Sometimes he may seem slightly calmer with fewer twitches and spasms when around his boyfriend Craig.
 He also appears to be easily manipulated, making him a frequent pawn of Cartman's plots ("The Simpsons Already Did It", "Free Hat"), although he does maintain a disliking to Cartman as most others do.